defano/wyldcard/README.md

 #### A note about the `script` property

-HyperTalk makes it possible to author self-modifying scripts by writing to the `script` property.
-This was common practice in a number of stacks that shipped with HyperCard.
+In HyperTalk, it's possible to author self-modifying scripts by writing to the `script` property.
+This was common practice in a few stacks that shipped with HyperCard.
 However, be aware that if you attempt to reuse self-modifying scripts from these old stacks, you'll likely run into bugs introduced by a nuanced difference in the way this property behaves in WyldCard.

-In HyperCard, when setting the value of the `script` property, the HyperCard script editor would _pretty-print_ the text of the script put into this property.
-That is, the text put into the script property might be changed on-the-fly (by HyperCard) so that it appears neatly formatted when viewed in the editor.
+In HyperCard, when setting the value of the `script` property, the HyperCard script editor would pretty-print the text put into this property.
+That is, anything put into the `script` property might be changed on-the-fly (by HyperCard) so that it appears neatly formatted when viewed in the script editor.
 In mathematical terms, HyperCard's `script` property violates the reflexive property: The value you `get` reading the `script` property may not equal the value you `put` into it.

 WyldCard does not modify text put into the `script` property.
-Therefore HyperCard scripts originally written to account for HyperCard's pretty printing behavior will function differently inside WyldCard.
+Scripts originally written to account for HyperCard's pretty printing behavior will function poorly inside WyldCard.

 ### Button and field properties